JamesMitofsky/uvm-votes/minutes/final-meeting-of-the-semester-05-2021.md

 ### Oh The Places You'll Go

 - Brian Donahue (with former Engagement Chair Liz Chadwick) doing research with Professor Alec Ewald on voter resources for felons.
-- James Tedesco is doing a fellowship at Tufts with their Institute for Democracy in Higher Education (IDHE) — they produce the NSLVE report which is the main reference for UVM Votes.
+- James is doing a fellowship at Tufts with their Institute for Democracy in Higher Education (IDHE) — they produce the NSLVE report which is the main reference for UVM Votes.
 He'll be researching and codifying state voter laws through the Stanford-MIT Healthy Elections Project.
 - Sophie Feldman’s doing an art conservation internship, restoring UVM's collection of taxidermied animals.
 - Aidan May is analyzing serious illness conversations from palliative care patients.